Materials: (all COE 96)

 Dichroic Kit or various Dichroic Glass

-Tools - Cutters, Runners, Nibblers, Grinder, Morton Board, Glue,
+Tools - Cutters, Runners, Nibblers, Grinder, Morton Board or Waffle Grid, Glue,

 Remember, wear your safety glasses when cutting glass.
 Have band-aids and Neosporin on hand.

 Pendants and earrings aren’t big.
 Most people make the mistake of starting out with too big a piece of glass.
 Cut out a SMALL piece for your first pendant – probably no more than 1 ¼” x 1 ¼” for your first piece.

 Remember – with all regular COE96 pieces – cut your thin clear caps so they are SLIGHTLY bigger than the bottoms – as they shrink and wrap in the firing.

 Use craft glue like Elmer’s or Sure Stik to hold glass nibbles, noodles, enamels, etc. in place.

 All the glass used in making these jewelry projects should fire in your special glass kiln.
 The kilns in our glass packages were chosen for price and to allow you to plug them into a 120 Volt with a dedicated 20 amp circuit.
 You may want to make sure nothing else is running on that circuit when the kiln is plugged in to it.
 When you buy the kiln with a package from us, I will talk you through your first test fire and first jewelry fire and programming the kiln.

 COE96 glass, like in your packages, and used in the process of these jewelry projects in the special glass kilns, can fire at 500 degrees per hour from 0 up to 1465 degrees with a 10-16 minute hold.
 We will program your kiln for this so all you have to do is push the buttons each time you fire.
 And it will be easier than pushing the buttons on your big kilns.